 The potato plant is prone to various diseases and pest attacks.
 Here are a few common diseases that affect plants:-

 It is the most common disease occurring in potatoes.
 It is contracted when the leaves develop yellow spots or patches, which later turn into brown spots.
-The disease is caused due to fungus attack on the potato plants.
+The disease is caused due to fungus attacks on the potato plants.

 Ants attack plants and damage the plant by eating parts of the plant, which results in premature decay.
 Potato farmers can use various materials to protect their plants from ant attacks.
 Pesticides are also available in the market to control this disease and pests.